ColumbiaDVMM/CDC/README.md

 ### License

-S-CNN is released under the MIT License (refer to the LICENSE file for details).
+CDC is released under the MIT License (refer to the LICENSE file for details).

 ### Citing: